Aviation Human Factors looks at Social Psychology Responsibility related to Motivation and Demotivation

 · Be concerned by the use of Financial Rewards

-o Financial Rewards: Can lead to De-motivation?
+o Financial Rewards: Can lead to demotivation?
 TRUE

-o Financial Rewards: Can lead to Motivation?
+o Financial Rewards: Can lead to motivation?
 NOT TRUE